harveyr/pmxbot-glossary/README.md

 **Add a definition**

-`!define carrot: An orange rod`
+`!set carrot: An orange rod`

 **Update a definition**

 Same as adding one:

-`!define carrot: An orange vegetable.
+`!set carrot: An orange vegetable.
 For more, see http://en.wikipedia.org/wiki/Carrot`

 This creates a new definition without overwriting the old one.